 Let us look at two simple, yet undeniable, facts:

-- As we learned earlier, two of the main active properties of pot are found in THC, the psychoactive chemical that produces a high, and in CBD, the chemical principally responsible for the physical, medical benefits thereof.
+- As we learned earlier, two of the main active properties of pot are found in THC.
+It is the psychoactive chemical that produces a high.
+CBD, on the other hand, is the chemical principally responsible for the physical, medical benefits thereof.
 Thus, the ideal strain of pot for medical use would be one low in THC and high in CBD.

 - Far more individuals use pot for recreational purposes than use it for medical purposes.